ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Exploring Modern Frameworks That Bring Unique Strengths to Web Development Beyond Next.js</blockquote>

 <h3>4.
-Building a multivendor marketplace with Medusa.js 2.0: Super Admin - <a href="https://medium.com/@igorkhomenko/building-a-multivendor-marketplace-with-medusa-js-2-0-super-admin-d899353b0b1e" target="_blank" rel="noopener noreferrer">link</a></h3>
+Tamagui: The Quest for the One UI Library to Rule Them All - <a href="https://medium.com/inkitt-tech/tamagui-the-quest-for-the-one-ui-library-to-rule-them-all-7a6c663ba85d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Igor Khomenko`**
+✍️ **posted by `Inkitt Tech`**

-<blockquote>In this part, we’ll take a deeper dive into implementing Super Admin functionality to give privileged users enhanced control.</blockquote>
+<blockquote>In the realm of cross-platform development, a great challenge loomed over the lands of Inkitt.
+Our brave developers sought to forge a…</blockquote>

 <h3>5.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>